spacelift-io/user-documentation/docs/concepts/policy/notification-policy.md

 #### Changing the message body

-Together with filtering and routing messages you can also alter the message body itself, here is an example for sending a custom message where a run which tries to attach a policy requires confirmation:
+To send a custom message when a run which tries to attach a policy requires confirmation, define a rule like this:

 ```opa
 package spacelift